LoPA607/Parallel_Programming/README.md

 >*   **C(T_i)** is the number of outbound links on page \( T_i \).

 ## 0.4) Motivation
 >There are many more practical situations and algorithm that uses OpenMP and MPI.
-One can try to use OpenMP to solve complex algorithm using Multithreading and many more concepts of Parallel Programming.
+One can try to use OpenMP to solve complex algorithm using Multithreading and many more concepts of Parallel Programming.<br>
+### note
+>For contribution refer to [Contributing.md](Contributing.md)